scriptaria/quick-express/README.md

     PATCH /tasks/1 - Partially updates task #1 (only works with an authenticated user) DELETE /tasks/1 - Deletes task #1 (only works with an authenticated user)

+## CLI Tool

+Quick Express comes with a simple CLI tool to generate components such as Models and Modules, take a try:

+    npm run quick generate module exampleModule
+    npm run quick generate model exampleModel

 ## Install your node dependencies

     npm install